skarard/sleepr/README.md

 # Sleepr
 A Magic Mirror 2 Module for sending to sleep and waking up all modules via notifications.
-Works with Alex Yak's voice control (https://github.com/alexyak/voicecontrol) and PtrBld's MMM-Button (https://github.com/ptrbld/MMM-Button).
+Orginally designed for use with Alex Yak's voice control (https://github.com/alexyak/voicecontrol).

 ## Using the module